luciano-mc/luciano-mc/README.md

 ### Hi there 👋 I'm Luciano

-Junior web developer, and a future full stack developer. **Looking for my first job**
+Junior web developer 💻 and a future full stack. **Looking for my first job**
 ___